ibm-cloud-docs/openwhisk/use_cases.md

 ## Microservices
 {: #use_cases_microservices}

 Despite their benefit, microservice-based solutions remain difficult to build by using mainstream cloud technologies, often requiring control of a complex toolchain, and separate build and operations pipelines.
-Small and agile teams waste too much time with infrastructural and operational complexities such as fault-tolerance, load balancing, auto-scaling, and logging.
+Small and agile teams waste too much time with infrastructural and operational complexities such as fault-tolerance, load balancing, auto scaling, and logging.
 These teams want a way to develop streamlined, value-added code with programming languages they already know, love, and that are best suited to solve particular problems.

 The modular and inherently scalable nature of {{site.data.keyword.openwhisk_short}} makes it ideal for implementing granular pieces of logic in actions. {{site.data.keyword.openwhisk_short}} actions are independent of each other and can be implemented by using various different languages that are supported by {{site.data.keyword.openwhisk_short}} and access various backend systems.
 Each action can be independently deployed and managed, is scaled independently of other actions.
 Interconnectivity between actions is provided by {{site.data.keyword.openwhisk_short}} in the form of rules, sequences, and naming conventions.
 This type of environment bodes well for microservices based applications.